Mad Max: Fury Road is the most recent iteration of a mythology that has been evolving for over thirty years.

 Like most genre stories the narrative of Fury Road is a story about the human condition.
 It plays on themes revolving around our need to survive and our need to live in tribal groups.
 The anthropological drives that control our behavior for the most part.
 Our human nature that makes demands on us more than we usually think about, or sometimes even realize.

 The basic story of good vs. evil is still there, this time with Tom Hardy portraying the lone wolf road warrior Max Rockatansky.
 Although he’s not above doing whatever it takes to survive, he still lives by a code that represents what little remains of treating others civilly.
-The rest of humanity, for the most part, are now creatures just short of animal behavior.
+The rest of humanity, for the most part, are now creatures reduced to the basics of animal behavior.
 He’s up against Immortan’ Joe, a heartless tyrant who is also the leader of his religious cult, a cult that is willing to kill and die for him, loosely based on the beliefs of the ancient Norsemen.

 Our relationship with technology is still a big part of the story this time around, after all, what’s a Mad Max movie without the cars and other inventive vehicles of the future?
 As always, after setting up the premise, a battle over controlling limited resources, that serves as the basis of the narrative, the film becomes one long chase scene.
 That’s something I often have wondered about regarding how a movie that’s one long chase scene work so well?
 It comes down to depending on suspense and thrills along the way, of course.
 Against the backdrop of the desert-like wasteland, it becomes a question of who will survive and triumph and who will die and lose.
-This underlying theme still works to hold an audience’s interest, That’s not the whole story though, it also involves the primal issues of hunter and prey, A theme so deeply embedded in our psyches as human beings, it will never go away.
+This underlying theme still works to hold an audience’s interest, That’s not the whole story though, it also involves the primal issues of hunter and prey, A theme so profoundly embedded in our psyches as human beings, it will never go away.